Lady Marmalade: Background and release

 The song was written by Bob Crewe and Kenny Nolan after Crewe visited New Orleans.
 A demo of the song was first recorded by The Eleventh Hour, a disco group made up of studio musicians fronted by Nolan on vocals.
 It was added in 1974 as a track on the Eleventh Hour's Greatest Hits LP, which did not chart.
 Crewe showed the song to producer Allen Toussaint in New Orleans, and Toussaint then decided to record the song with Labelle.

 Labelle's version of "Lady Marmalade" was produced by Toussaint and Vicki Wickham, with the former also playing an RMI Electra-Piano on the recording.
-The rhythm section on the recording was New Orleans–based funk band The Meters.
-"Lady Marmalade" was released as a single in November 1974 from the Nightbirds album released that September, their first album after signing with Epic Records.
-Patti LaBelle sang lead vocals on "Lady Marmalade" with backing vocals being contributed by bandmates Nona Hendryx and Sarah Dash.
+The rhythm section on this recording was the New Orleans–based funk band the Meters.
+"Lady Marmalade" was released as a single in November 1974 from the Night Birds album released that September, Labelle's first after signing with Epic Records.
+Patti LaBelle sang lead vocals on "Lady Marmalade", with backing vocals by bandmates Nona Hendryx and Sarah Dash.
 "Lady Marmalade" is about a man's sexual encounter with the titular prostitute, but Patti LaBelle later claimed that she was completely oblivious to its overall message, saying: "I didn't know what it was about.
 I don't know French and nobody, I swear this is God's truth, nobody at all told me what I'd just sung a song about."